Lingggao/Lingggao/README.md

 Thank you sincerely for reading!

 ---
-★ Until September 28, 2020 ★
+★ Until October 7, 2020 ★
-Number of Microsoft Windows feedbacks provided: **530**
+Number of Microsoft Windows feedbacks provided: **532**
-Number of Microsoft Edge feedbacks provided: **99** ± 10
+Number of Microsoft Edge feedbacks provided: **104** ± 10
-Number of affirmative votes received in the Feedback Hub: **1271**
+Number of affirmative votes received in the Feedback Hub: **1273**